sesem738/sesem738.github.io/_projects/Robomaster.md

 Our project has far-reaching implications in the field of robotics and automation.
 By combining the DJI Robomaster S1's mechanical excellence with the computational power of Raspberry Pi and sophisticated software solutions, we've created a versatile platform capable of tackling a wide range of tasks.

-## Future Developments

-We're not stopping here.
-Our team is committed to further enhancing the capabilities of these modified robots.
-Future developments may include:

-- Integration of more advanced sensors for improved perception.
-- Expansion of the robot's autonomous navigation capabilities.
-- Collaborative tasks for multiple robots in various domains.

 ## Conclusion